-This means early prevention and treatments may help someone reverse the negative and irritating effects of the receding gums.
-With countless ways claimed to help reverse your receding gums, the good news is that regardless of the negative and positive feedback you have seen on how to reverse gum recession, we got so many positive reviews about the tips we are about to share.
+This means early prevention and treatments may help someone reverse the harmful and irritating effects of the receding gums.
+With countless ways to help reverse your receding gums, the good news is that regardless of the negative and positive feedback you have seen on how to reverse gum recession, we got so many positive reviews about the tips we are about to share.

 How To Reverse Gum Recession Naturally

 Salt has been traditionally used as bacterial agent for soothing gum inflammation because it was tested and approved to be effective.
 Generally, saltwater rinses are claimed to have three health benefits on your teeth.
 Also, check out this article on how to rebuild gum and teeth naturally